You are currently viewing When Aging Parents Need Help: Family Caregiving Roles & Impacts

 In situations like these, it’s essential that we have experts to guide us, people like, Dr. Sara Qualls, Clinical Geropsychologist and Kraemer Family Professor of Aging Studies at the University of Colorado at Colorado Springs (UCCS).

-, Dr. Qualls discusses:
+In this podcast episode, Dr. Qualls discusses:

 • Common role transitions in older families